verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/graphics.rst

 **Proceed** tells VPR to continue with the next step in placing and routing the circuit.
 **Exit** aborts the program.

-.. note:: Menu buttons will be greyed out when VPR is working, to show they are not selectable.
+.. note:: Menu buttons will be greyed out when they are not selectable (e.g. VPR is working).

 Visualizing Netlist Connectivity
 --------------------------------